tbazant/ai-prompts/SUSE-styleguide.md

 * Form plural acronyms by adding a lowercase "s".

 # Commas
-* Use commas in lists of three or more items.
-Do not place a comma before the final conjunction in simple series.
+* Do not use a comma before 'and' or 'or' in simple lists of single words.
+For example, write 'apples, oranges and bananas', not 'apples, oranges, and bananas'.
+* However, use the comma before 'and' or 'or' in more complex enumerations, such as lists with phrases or clauses.
 * Use commas around phrases like "for example" or "that is".
 Use a comma after introductory phrases.

 # Colons